Angel Trumpet

 Maintenance

 Low maintenance.
 Works well in a perennial garden, bog, or pond area.
 May be pruned to shape.
-Native habitat: floodplains throughout Texas.
 WARNING: all parts of this plant are highly toxic.
-Propagation: seed.
+Native habitat: floodplains, creosote brush, Joshua tree, sagebrush, and pinon-juniper communities.

 Blooms May-November.
 Short-live perennial in the south or annual in the north.
 A spreading, branching form.
 Leaves are grayish-green with toothed lobes.
 Large, trumpet-shaped, night-blooming flowers last until mid-day.
 The fruit is a prickly round capsule.
 Larval host: Carolina Sphinx Moth.